mr-kaveh/Assessments/Operation/README.md

-now we have all the required services to gather metrics from the System and visualize with Tick graphs. you can access the Chronograf interface by visiting http://your_server_ip:8888 in your web browser. the more specific address for the basic system metrics is http://your_server_ip:8888/sources/1/hosts/server_hostname tick enables us to create customized dashboards as well as numerous plugins that can be added to telegraf(the time-series data collector) to help us monitor services like apache,nginx,mysql,docker,casandra,network interface traffic,.....
+now we have all the required services to gather metrics from the System and visualize with Tick graphs. you can access the Chronograf interface by visiting http://your_server_ip:8888 in your web browser. the more specific address for the basic system metrics is http://your_server_ip:8888/sources/1/hosts/server_hostname .

+tick enables us to create customized dashboards as well as numerous plugins that can be added to telegraf(the time-series data collector) to help us monitor services like apache,nginx,mysql,docker,casandra,network interface traffic,.....

+## Seting up Alerts with tick scripts

+alerts directory contains scripts for setting up alerts based on resource thresholds. the scripts will be added and enabled with alertSetup.sh which automatically executes by playBook.yml